skymars-cloud/laptop-keep-alive/README.md

 # laptop-keep-alive
 Keeps the laptop alive for both windows and mac

+Prerequisites:
+jdk or java runtime environment

+Notes:
+When windows admins rights is provided, the background app may not keep the laptop live. in that case, run the batch file run the program in foreground.

-autostart a user program in Windows 10 without admin rights
+Autostart a user program in Windows 10 without admin rights

+Steps: (to run the laptop-keep-alive in background)

 1. create a laptop-keep-alive.bat file and then add the following contents